cncf/china-video-block/README.md

 Username: admin
 Password: password

-Dont upgrade plugins and WordPress core inside WordPress, make any updates in the `.wp-env.json` file and then run `wp env start` or `wp-env start --update`.
+Don't upgrade plugins and WordPress core inside WordPress, make any updates in the `.wp-env.json` file and then run `wp env start` or `wp-env start --update`.
 This will download and install the updates.